llamaxyz/llama-periphery/docs/token-voting/token-voting-module.md

 If the vote or veto has not passed, no action needs to be taken.

-If the vote or veto has passed, anyone can now call the public `submitApproval` function for a vote and the `submitDisapproval` function for a veto.
-The submit functions must be called before the end of the submission period, otherwise it expires.
+If the vote or veto has passed, anyone can call the public `submitApproval` function for a vote and the `submitDisapproval` function for a veto.
+The submit functions must be called before the end of the submission period, otherwise they expire.

 ## Token Adapter